NGC 5559

 NGC 5559 is a barred spiral galaxy, located 240 million light-years away in the constellation of Boötes.
-It was discovered on April 10, 1785 by the astronomer William Herschel.
+It was discovered on April 10, 1785, by the astronomer William Herschel.

 In 2001, a type Ib supernova was detected within NGC 5559, and was subsequently designated SN 2001co.
-The supernova was a calcium-rich supernova, as it had strong spectral lines characteristic of calcium.
+However, in 2003, the supernova was identified as a calcium-rich supernova, as it had strong spectral lines characteristic of calcium.
 The progenitors of these calcium-rich supernovae are still a mystery.